Gambia Flag Home Page National Emblem

 Denton BridgeThe bridge is situated at the mouth of Oyster Creek connects the mainland with St. Mary's Island where the capital of Banjul is located to the rest of the Gambia.

-There is a place to stay nearby and easily accessible by boat called the Denton Bridge Resort.
+There is a place to stay nearby and easily accessible by road and boat called the Denton Bridge Resort.

 Oyster Creek Area:

-The are to the east of the bridge is used mainly by fishing tour operators and boating trip organisers.
+The area to the east of the bridge is used mainly by fishing tour operators and boating trip organisers in Banjul.

 There are also a number of peanut processing warehouses, a factory and a fish processing plant their.